euphorbiacz/Emagnet-Scraper/README.md

 ### Getting Started

-# Install apache2 and configure it after your needs, once done
+# Install apache2 or ngins and configure it after your needs, once done:

     ,-> Create a folder in /var/www/html/emagnet/pastebin
     |   From now you will have things stored like:
     |